AlkaSaliss/Back2Back_Project/README.md

      * featureSubsetStrategy : type of the random forest algorithm in SparkML (*String*, "auto" by default)
      * gini : split criteria (gini for classifcation problem, variance for regression) (*Boolean* true for gini/classification, false for variance/regression)

-We chose in our ```launch.java``` to compare the libraries on a decision tree for a regression problem.
+We have chosen in our ```launch.java``` to compare the libraries on a decision tree for a regression task.
-The dataset used has been generated randomly for the purpose of the application and doesn't really make any sense.
-We wanted a dataset with a continuous target and with continuous and categorical features.
+The dataset used has been generated randomly for the purpose of the application.
+We wanted a dataset with a continuous target and with both continuous and categorical features.

-Besides, our application also handle classification problem, we can also apply a decision tree or a random forest on the iris dataset (located in data/iris.csv).
+Besides, our application also handle classification problem: we can apply a decision tree or a random forest on the iris dataset (located in data/iris.csv).

 ### Authors